jhpce-jhu/jhpce_mkdocs/docs/help/faq.md

 ## Orientation/Cluster Basics
+You can access our latest orientation slides at [This Link](https://docs.google.com/presentation/d/1elMSTUdKws7FLVFK7vVV_AErA4brNSPX/pub){:target="_blank"}
-Please download the latest [orientation document (pdf)](../orient/images/latest-orient.pdf) (C-SUB users go [here](../orient/images/latest-csub-orient.pdf) instead (pdf).)
+(C-SUB users go [here](../orient/images/latest-csub-orient.pdf) instead (pdf).)
 We update these periodically.
 The version date can be found on the first page in the lower right corner.

 ## Compatibility
 - My script is giving odd error messages about `\r` or `^M`.